Dealing with Skin Breakdown Around a Stoma

 Hi Whoa,

 I forgot to keep checking this post and missed your response until today.
 Thank you for your help.
 You have the problem correctly identified although I have a colostomy.
 The output is 75% liquid though and it goes all the time.
 I was losing my mind with the pain and one day I went through 5 bags.
 I called the ostomy nurse who had helped me in patient and we met.
 She was enormously helpful.
 I have only had the colostomy since Aug.
 3rd and the contours of the stoma had changed since the Visiting Nurse left.
 I was still using the pouch system she had put into place.
-The nurse at the hospital told me I was round not oval anymore and needed a smaller and tighter fit.
+The nurse at the hospital told me I was round not oval any more and needed a smaller and tighter fit.
 She had a few that she gave me and the difference was immediate.
 It "popped" exactly like you said.
 She also had the Cavilon no sting wipes which were amazing after suffering the pain of the usual ones.
-She was very negative about the tincture of benzoin saying it helps initially but can lead to long-term skin problems down the road.
+She was very negative about the tincture of benzoin saying it helps initially but can lead to long term skin problems down the road.
 I hadn't been able to find it anyway.
 I am hopeful that the new system will help my poor skin.

-In the "Big Picture" of it all, I feel there is not enough help and support for a person who has undergone a life-changing surgery.
-When the Visiting Nurse left, I asked her how I was going to solve the problems I had and would encounter?
+In the "Big Picture" of it all I feel there is not enough help and support for a person who has undergone a life changing surgery.
+When the Visiting Nurse left I asked her how I was going to solve the problems I had and would encounter?
 She said I would find a way.
 Great.
 How would I know about the products that were right for me?
 I am lucky this E.T. nurse saw me and helped so much.
 It can be a very lonely road.
 Thank you for your help.

 Whoa

-Hi Cee,
+Hi Cee

-The best way to get educated on what is out there and how others deal with their ostomies is through a support group, or forums like this; the UOAA has a good webpage and puts out a magazine called the "Phoenix" which is really neat, with good stories and new products advertised.
+The best way to get educated on what is out there and how others deal with their ostomies is through a support group, or forums like this; the UOAA has a good webpage and puts out a magazine called the "Phoenix" which is really neat, good stories and new products advertised.
 Whatever brand of ostomy appliance you wear, you can call them (phone number will always be on the box) or go to their web page.
-The big 3 (Convatec, Hollister, Coloplast) in the USA are all vying for your business, and they all have a support program for ostomates.
+The big 3 (Convatec, Hollister, Coloplast) in the USA are all vying for your business and they all have a support program for ostomates.